kayoyin/asl-efficiency/README.md

 Code and data supporting the paper [American Sign Language Handshapes Reflect Pressures for Communicative Efficiency](https://arxiv.org/abs/2406.04024).

-I'm currently working on cleaning up the code for presentation, and I aim to release this by the end of June 2024.
+I'm currently working on cleaning up the code for presentation, and I aim to release this by August 2024.
 If you would like access to code and/or data earlier, please email me at kayoyin@berkeley.edu !

 ## Reference